yilinghuam/yilinghuam.github.io/eatwat/readme.md

 * include uploading of image via url
 * prevent one and two star ratings restaurant from appearing in random
 * add lazy loading
+* add index, show, add, delete routes for user
+* allow admin to see all user eats
+* add a 'to try' section (simple list)

 -----------------------------------------
 notes to yourself
-- add border to active link in nav bar
-- add validation for form
-- add titles for edit and new form to segregate
-- clean up image uploading codes
-- add users to dashboard
-- add req.session.user to dashboard
+- add email api
-- add delete and show for user
+- allow for reset of password?
-- check if want to allow admin to see all users data
+- reseed form data and mrt data before deploying on heroku